spring-projects/spring-retry/README.md

     class="org.springframework.retry.interceptor.RetryOperationsInterceptor"/>
 ```

+For more detail on how to configure AOP interceptors, see the Spring User Guide.

-The example above uses a default `RetryTemplate` inside the interceptor.
-To change the policies or listeners, you only need to inject an instance of `RetryTemplate` into the interceptor.
+The preceding example uses a default `RetryTemplate` inside the interceptor.
+To change the
+policies or listeners, you need only inject an instance of `RetryTemplate` into the
+interceptor.

 ## Contributing

-Spring Retry is released under the non-restrictive Apache 2.0 license,
+Spring Retry is released under the non-restrictive Apache 2.0 license
 and follows a very standard Github development process, using Github
-tracker for issues and merging pull requests into master.
+tracker for issues and merging pull requests into the master branch.
 If you want
-to contribute even something trivial please do not hesitate, but
+to contribute even something trivial, please do not hesitate, but do please
-follow the guidelines below.
+follow the guidelines in the next paragraph.

-Before we accept a non-trivial patch or pull request we will need you
+Before we can accept a non-trivial patch or pull request, we need you
 to sign the [contributor's agreement](https://cla.pivotal.io/).
 Signing
 the contributor's agreement does not grant anyone commit rights to the
 main repository, but it does mean that we can accept your
 contributions, and you will get an author credit if we do.
 Active
-contributors might be asked to join the core team, and given the
+contributors might be asked to join the core team and be given the
 ability to merge pull requests.

 ## Code of Conduct

 This project adheres to the [Contributor Covenant](https://github.com/spring-projects/spring-retry/blob/master/CODE_OF_CONDUCT.adoc).
 By participating, you  are expected to uphold this code.
 Please report unacceptable behavior to
 spring-code-of-conduct@pivotal.io.